humdrum-tools/humdrum-documentation/guide/ch20/index.md

 next occurrence of a section label.
 However, the **-t** option causes **yank** to ignore all section labels except for a specified type.
-We could extract Smith\'s \`B\' section by using the **-t** option to limit extraction to \"Smith\"-type section labels:
+We could extract Smith\'s \`B\' section by using the **-t** option to limit extraction to "Smith"-type section labels:

 `yank -t Smith -s B`